-Avena Botanicals makes herbal remedies using fresh, organic & biodynamic herbs.
-We believe that these vital plants and a sacred connection to place heal body, mind, and spirit and encourage humans to be mindful and loving stewards of the Earth.
+Avena Botanicals makes herbal products using fresh, organic & biodynamic herbs.
+We believe that these vital plants and a sacred connection to place promote wellness of the body, mind, and spirit and encourage humans to be mindful and loving stewards of the Earth.
 Our herbs are hand-harvested in the spirit of joy and immediately processed in our on-site production facility in Rockport, Maine.
-All of our herbal remedies are hand-crafted and will always be made in this artisanal way.
-After 32 years in business, we remain committed to offering the highest quality, traditionally-crafted herbal remedies possible.
+All of our herbal products are hand-crafted and will always be made in this artisanal way.
+After over three decades in business, we remain committed to offering the highest quality, traditionally-crafted herbal products possible.

 219 Mill Street